Super Psychic Policeman Chojo: Anime

 An anime television series adaptation was announced on October 13, 2025.
-It will be produced by Arvo Animation and directed by Junichi Yamamoto, with series composition and screeplays by Hayashi Mori and characters designed by Masakatsu Sasaki.
-The series is set to premiere in 2026 on the Ka-Anival!! programming block on Kansai TV, Fuji TV and their affiliates.
+It will be produced by Arvo Animation and directed by Junichi Yamamoto, with series composition and screenplays by Hayashi Mori and characters designed by Masakatsu Sasaki.
+The series is set to premiere on October 6, 2026, on the Ka-Anival!! programming block on Kansai TV, Fuji TV, and their affiliates.
+The opening theme song is "That's!
+Chojo" (ザッツ！超常), performed by Milk, and the ending theme song is "Mata Ashita" (またあした), performed by Shifuku Poncho.

 Reception

+By October 2025, the manga had over 300,000 copies in circulation.
 Brian Salvatore of Multiversity Comics praised the characters and story, though he felt the story can also be too "over the top".
 Kittun Nozomi of Real Sound noted similarities in the characters and their interactions to Numa's previous works.
 The series was recommended by Jujutsu Kaisen creator Gege Akutami.
 The series ranked sixth in the print category at the tenth Next Manga Awards in 2024.
 It was ranked third in the 2025 edition in the same category.